 Catie graduated from NYU's Tisch School of the Arts with a directing concentration at Playwrights Horizons Theater School.
 She was involved in a plethora of productions at NYU, with favorite directing credits including The Girl Who Was Plugged In (from Alan Menken's Weird Romance), Passing Strange, and In the Heights.
 While still a part-time student senior year, Catie joined the stage management team of the hit Here Lies Love at the Public Theater, which led to additional SM work.
 These jobs gave her unique insight on how all of the components of a show come together, and they have informed the way she approaches directing.

-Catie has worked on a variety of projects both as a director and assistant director.
+Catie has worked on a variety of projects both as a director and associate director.
 She aims to tell stories that make us reflect on our lives and community in a way that initiates conversations and forward thinking, particularly about gender roles, mental health, and marginalized groups.
 New works include Glory Misplaced, a fictionalized examination of the Steubenville High School rape case’s impact on a single family, and Girl Versus Corinth, a feminist reimagining of Medea that examined what people will sacrifice for social justice.
 As an associate/assistant director she has called upon her organizational skills and understanding of all aspects of production to best support each director with whom she works.
 Catie continues to seek out new collaborations and opportunities to use contemporary musical theater as a gateway for connecting with audiences.
 To read more about her current and upcoming projects, please click here.